MahsaFarnia23/LineageTreeClusterning/README.md

 ---

 ## 🎯 **Objective**
-The goal of **ClonalTreeClustering** is to address the complex challenge of comparing and clustering multiple B cell lineage trees.
+The goal of **LineageTreeClustering** is to address the complex challenge of comparing and clustering multiple B cell lineage trees.
 By introducing a data-driven approach, this methodology enhances our ability to study:
 - The evolution of B cell lineages.
 - Immune system responses in various diseases.
 - The impact of therapeutic interventions on clonal diversity and expansion.